HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 small business cybersecurity

-A common entryway for a malicious attack to your website is through the forms and web applications that allow your visitors to interact dynamically with your business.
-Most visits to your website will be benign but all it takes is one malicious user or automated bot that crawls the internet looking for vulnerable websites, to bring down your entire system.
+A standard entryway for a malicious attack on your website is through the forms and web applications that allow visitors to interact dynamically with your business.
+Most visits to your website will be benign, but all it takes is one malicious user or automated bot that crawls the internet, looking for vulnerable websites, to bring down your entire system.

 These attacks work when malicious codes and scripts are injected into your site through your contact forms, order forms or other types of user input like comments, etc.

-These scripts could either execute malicious codes that can hijack and bring down your server or databases, or they could take over your website and inject codes into your web pages that affect other users to your site (this is known as a Cross-site Scripting attack).
+These scripts could either execute malicious codes that can hijack and bring down your server or databases or take over your website and inject codes into your web pages that affect other site users (this is known as a Cross-site Scripting attack).

-With such cross-site scripting attacks, users to your site could have all communications from your site redirected to other sites, where phishing or other scam activities can be carried out, or their computers could be infected with malware that turns their machines into spam bots that are controlled by the malicious users.
+With such cross-site scripting attacks, users to your site could have all communications from your site redirected to other sites, where phishing or other scam activities can be carried out, or their computers could be infected with malware that turns their machines into spam bots that the malicious users control.

-The solution to these kinds of attacks is to securely validate all input to your website through any exposed entry points whether they are web forms, comment boxes, etc.
+The solution to these attacks is to securely validate all input to your website through any exposed entry points, whether web forms, comment boxes, etc.

-Never trust any input into your system and thoroughly validate any submissions you receive to ensure that the types of content you expect is what you’re actually getting and that no malicious scripts are being introduced to your system from your website's entry points.
+Never trust any input into your system, and thoroughly validate any submissions you receive to ensure that the types of content you expect are what you’re getting and that no malicious scripts are being introduced to your system from your website’s entry points.

 1. Tomas Statkus – CEO of ReviewedbyPro